aresproject-io/aresproject-io/README.md

 ## Mission
 The Ares Project's mission is to build a thriving community-driven knowledge base and resource center that empowers cybersecurity and IT professionals to excel in their fields, safeguard digital environments, and stay ahead of the ever-changing threat landscape.
 We are committed to providing a supportive environment where collaboration, innovation, and inclusivity drive excellence.

-## Contributing
-For more information on how you can contribute to the project, please refer to [Contributing](https://github.com/aresproject-io/aresproject-io/blob/main/CONTRIBUTING.md).

 ## Security
 For more information on our security information for the project, please refer to [Security](https://github.com/aresproject-io/aresproject-io/blob/main/SECURITY.md).